napari/napari/docs/CORE_DEV_GUIDE.md

 request and closing the original.
 In doing so, ensure you communicate that you are not throwing the contributor's work away!

-Please add a note to a pull request after you push new changes; GitHub does not send out notifications for these.

 ### Merge Only Changes You Understand

 *Long-term maintainability* is an important concern.
 Code doesn't